TheSpaceDevs/Tutorials/faqs/faq_TSD.md

 ### What is a TSD partner?

+There are three *founding partners* of *The Space Devs* : [Space Launch Now](https://spacelaunchnow.me), [Go4Liftoff](https://go4liftoff.com), and the [Spaceflight News API](https://spaceflightnewsapi.net).
+The first two were the main actors of the foundation of The Space Devs when it was created to carry over the Launch Library torch.
+The third and final one, which was then already a close partner of the two others, became part of The Space Devs at its foundation by making SNAPI a TSD API.

+Other TSD partners satisfy one or more of the following requirements:

+- Provide an API or service that integrates LL2 and/or SNAPI IDs into their own data to allow for easy cross-linking.
+- Provide a custom service to TSD built according to TSD-defined needs.

+Current TSD partners are listed on the TSD website [here](https://thespacedevs.com/networkpartners).

 ### How do I become a TSD partner?

+To qualify as a potential TSD partner, you need to meet at least one of the requirements listed above.

+If you think you do, please contact our staff to discuss a potential partnership.

 ## Users

 ### What is a *verified* TSD user?

+*Verified* TSD users are services, projects or entities that actively use data from one of the TSD APIs.
+They are listed on the users page of the TSD website [here](https://thespacedevs.com/networkusers).

 ### How do I become a *verified* TSD user?

+To be considered a *verified* TSD user and added to the users page of the TSD website [here](https://thespacedevs.com/networkusers), send a message with the required format in the `#users` channel (see pinned message) of the TSD [Discord server](https://discord.gg/p7ntkNA), or contact our staff directly.

 ## Staff

 ### What does the TSD staff do?

 ### How do I become a TSD staff member?